 - Hon.
 Lloyd F. MacMahon, U.S. District Court Southern District of New York, 1988–1989

-Paul Curnin is Co-Chair of the Firm’s Litigation Department and a member of the Executive Committee.
-He concentrates on securities and derivative matters, government and internal investigations, and corporate control litigation.
-Paul represents corporate clients, boards, board committees, and individuals.
-He has handled numerous SEC enforcement proceedings and internal investigations.
+Paul Curnin is Co-Chair of the Firm’s Litigation Department.
+He is a nationally-recognized litigator concentrating on securities and derivative matters, government and internal investigations, and corporate control litigation.
+Paul routinely represents corporations, boards, special committees, and individuals.

 In addition to numerous non-public matters, recent representations include:

 - The Special Committee of MDC Partners Inc. in an investigation by the SEC related to alleged accounting improprieties;